janeyugtan/Website-Portfolio/README.md

     <section class="section reveal" id="notion-demos">
       <div class="container">
         <h2 class="section-title">🎬 Notion Systems & Automation Demos</h2>
-        <p class="section-subtitle">Below are short walkthrough videos where I demonstrate systems and automation workflows I built inside Notion and integrated tools.
-Hover over each demo to preview and open the walkthrough.</p>
+        <p class="section-subtitle">Below are short walkthroughs of systems I built in Notion and integrated tools.
+I replaced the static Loom thumbnails with custom branded previews so the section feels more polished and consistent with the rest of the site.</p>

         <div class="projects-grid">